SAP-samples/sme-partner-reference-application/Tutorials/04-ByD-Integration.md

         }
         ```

-2. Add a facet *Project Data* to display information from the remote service by following the *toProject*-association:
+2. Add a facet *Project Data* to display information from the remote service by following the *toByDProject*-association:
     - Add facet:
         ```javascript
         {